Assessing certainty of evidence

 Table 1: Applications and variations of GRADE

 Examples of evidence or synthesis variations

-In terms of study design, the GRADE approach is based on the traditional evidence hierarchy scheme.
-However, in some research topics such as public health, randomised trials are not always the best study design to use for decision making (Harder et al, 2015).
-For example, the Community Preventive Service Task Force (CPSTF) considered several types of study designs as ‘strong’ evidence in public health such as randomised trials, non-randomised trials, prospective cohort studies and other designs with concurrent comparisons (e.g. interrupted time-series with comparison) (see the CPSTF Methodology Guide).
+In some research topics such as public health, randomised trials are not always the best study design to use for decision-making (Harder et al, 2015).
+For example, the Community Preventive Service Task Force (CPSTF) in the United States considered several types of study designs as ‘strong’ evidence in public health including randomised trials, non-randomised trials, prospective cohort studies and other designs with concurrent comparisons, such as interrupted time-series with comparison (see the CPSTF Methodology Guide).
 The use of well-designed observational studies in the modification of the GRADE approach for public health is still the subject of ongoing discussion and research (Burford et al, 2012; Rehfuess and Akl, 2013).
-If you suspect there will be a scarcity of high quality evidence (such as for public health interventions) consider using a framework such as the PRECEPT framework to structure your review.
+If you suspect there will be a scarcity of high-quality evidence, such as for public health interventions, consider using a framework such as the PRECEPT framework to structure your review.

 We are very confident that the true effect lies close to that of the estimate of the effect.

 We are moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different

 Our confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect.

 We have very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect